MarkGrimwood/Mognet-All-Sky-Camera-install/README.md

 The code sets up a cron job to capture an image once per minute day and night.
 Each image is date and timestamped, and appended to an Mpeg for the relevant period.
 The saved periods are archived until the memory card is almost full, at which point the oldest period is deleted.
 At noon every day the crontab file is regenerated for the changing sunrise and sunset times.

-Using an RPi Zero has the advantage of being low cost, meaning that if it gets stolen or suffers a weather related failure, then financial loss is minimised

 Full documentation is available in the Wiki https://github.com/MarkGrimwood/Mognet-All-Sky-Camera-install/wiki And I've started a discussion thread here https://stargazerslounge.com/topic/376932-another-all-sky-camera/

 # Quick Setup Guide